ibm-cloud-docs/log-analysis/agent/detach_agent.md

 Complete the following steps from the [{{site.data.keyword.containerlong_notm}} console](https://cloud.ibm.com/kubernetes/clusters){: external}:

-1. Select the cluster for which you want to create a LogDNA logging configuration.
+1. Select the cluster for which you want to create a logging logging configuration.

 2. On the cluster **Overview** page, in the *Logging* section, click **Disconnect**.